bronnimannj/postcode_quality_uk/README.md

 - moving_postcode_filter.Rproj: The R project file to open Rstudio

 ### data folder
-This folder contains 2 subfolders (only 1 in GitHub):
+This folder contains 2 subfolders (only 1 in GitHub) and one file:
-- Raw, containing the raw data sourced online.
+- Raw subfolder: containing the raw data sourced online.
 These files are too big to be pushed to GitHub.
-- filtered, containing the cleaned and filtered data.
+- filtered subfolder: containing the cleaned and filtered data.
 Outputs of file "filter_raw_data.ipynb"
+- main_data.zip file: main file used for analysis.

 ### venv folder
 Folder containing the virtual environment for Python